sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 ## Planning

-We plan each project with the project team at least through the [current release](../releases.md).
+The [product manager](#product-manager) and project team plan each project at least through the [current release](../releases.md).
 The outcome of planning a project is that:

-- The [product roadmap](../roadmap/index.md) describes what the project will ship (by linking to tracking issues).
-The tracking issue is the source of truth for the status of a project and should be the primary planning artifact.
-TODO!(sqs): add tracking issue template, possibly remove plans/0000-00-00-template.md
+- The project has a [tracking issue](tracking_issue_template.md) in each release milestone that ships something related to the project.
+The tracking issue describes what a project will ship in a specific release.
+It is the source of truth for the description and status of a project.
+- The [product roadmap](../roadmap/index.md) links to the project's [tracking issues](tracking_issue_template.md).
 - The [issues](../issues.md) for the project are correctly prioritized, assigned, and documented.
 - The project team has the context necessary to work effectively and to [triage issues](../issues.md#triage) that are filed between now and the next planning session.

-Product is responsible for each project being planned at least through the [current release](../releases.md).
+The [product manager](#product-manager) is responsible for each project being planned at least through the [current release](../releases.md).
 How far out a project is planned depends on the project.

+### Product planning is continuous

-Planning for a project can happen at any time, not just between releases.
-However, around the time we ship a release, product should review the plans for all projects in the next release for overall coherency.
+Planning for a project is a continuous process and can happen at any time, not just between releases.
+However, the [product manager](#product-manager) should meet with the project team to check in within 1-2 weeks before each release.
+The product manager should also review the plans for all projects in the next release for overall coherency.

+This ensures that projects can work on the schedules that make the most sense for them (subject to the constraint of needing to ship some kind of milestone monthly).
+A particularly long-term project can have many months of visibility into requirements and plans, and shorter or more experimental projects can be planned with shorter time horizons.

 ### Meetings